 Credit score: Like a report card for your financial habits, this score is a number from 300-900 that represents how creditworthy you are.
-Lenders use it to help them determine the likelihood of your ability to repay your loan and it's checked when making big purchases.
-A good score can positively impact your ability to get a loan, buy a car, or even rent an apartment.
+Lenders use it to determine if you qualify for a loan and your likelihood of repaying that loan.
+A good score can positively impact your ability to get approved for future needs like buying a car or even renting an apartment.